Holidays for Singles Over 40

 If you want to join us on one of our singles ski holidays in 2020, check out:

-Our city trips and short breaks
+Our short breaks

 Many of our single parents, who joined our single parent family holidays for many years, now have grown up kids but wanted to continue travelling with us – be it on a singles ski holiday for the over 40s or an adult only break by the beach.
 This is why we have expanded into solo holidays for the over 40s!